Policy governs intent. Infrastructure governs behaviour.

 That is not governance.
 That is hope.

-The thing I have come to think of as the governance wrapper is not complicated conceptually.
-It is a control plane that sits between AI systems and everything they access.
+The governance wrapper -- the control plane that sits between AI systems and everything they access -- is not complicated conceptually.
 Every API call, every LLM request, every agent tool invocation goes through it.
+You may not be the person who builds this.
+You are almost certainly the person who needs to commission it.

-The wrapper does five things that a policy document cannot.
+The wrapper does six things that a policy document cannot.

 It redacts before data leaves.
-Before a prompt hits a public model, PII is stripped at the infrastructure layer.
+Before a prompt hits a public model, personally identifiable information is stripped at the infrastructure layer.
 The agent never had the option to send it.

 It enforces rate limits in real time.
 Not a guideline about reasonable use.
-An actual limit that fires a 429 when exceeded.
+An actual limit that fires when exceeded.
 Useful for controlling costs as well as preventing runaway agent behaviour.

 It screens inputs and outputs.
-Injection attacks, toxicity, off-topic requests — these can be caught before they reach the agent or before the response reaches the user, using classifiers running locally inside the infrastructure.
+Injection attacks, toxicity, off-topic requests -- these are caught before they reach the agent or before the response reaches the user, using classifiers running locally inside the infrastructure.
+Nothing leaves the building for classification.

 It gates access by plan or role.
 The same agent asking the same question gets a different answer depending on who is asking.
-A free-tier user gets less data.
+A volunteer gets less data.
 A credentialed clinician gets more.
 The agent does not reason about this.
 The gateway decides.

 It logs everything with context.
 Not just that a request happened, but what plan it was on, what was returned, whether it was blocked and why.
 Auditable by design, not by accident.